BM 3992 - FICHE PRODUIT - Electric mixer SEVERIN - Free user manual and instructions

 Make sure that the unit is properly connected to the mains supply.

 Should the appliance still be too hot after a previous work cycle, an automatic safety switch prevents the appliance from resuming operation.
 In that case, the display shows the letters E00 or E01, and a continuous acoustic signal is heard.
-Press the button for 3 seconds, and remove the baking-tin with the ingredients from the unit.
-Allow the bread-maker to cool down for about 20 minutes with the lid open before you attempt to start the programme again.
+Press the down arrow button for 3 seconds, and remove the baking tin with the ingredients from the unit.
+Allow the bread maker to cool down for about 20 minutes with the lid open before you attempt to start the programme again.

 - After pressing the Start button, the message E:EE or H:HH appears on the display.